AmirSabzalipour/CV/pages/education.md

    font-weight: bold;
    }

-   // To clear things when we float the element inside nav and ul

 .site-header {
   position: absolute;
   top: 2.5px; /* Align the top of the header with the top of the page */